-- Enough posted to be read by crew and passengers.
+- Sufficient number posted so as to be read by crew and passengers.

 - Displayed in prominent locations.

 - At least 4" X 9" in size.

 - Letters must be at least 1/8 inch high.

 - Must be made of durable material.

 Placards are available from the local Sector.